huylqvn/huylqvn.github.io/README.md

-# About this Cool Concise Jekyll Blog Theme
+# About this Cool Jekyll Blog Theme